-Draft: Groundwater Availability Model for the Central Portion of the Carrizo-Wilcox, Queen City, and Sparta Aquifers
+Final Report: Groundwater Availability Model for the Central Portion of the Carrizo-Wilcox, Queen City, and Sparta Aquifers

 Figure 3.1.4.1b.
-Four example applications of the CJSL method to calculate transmissivity (a) aquifer test classified as "no change" in calculated transmissivity value over time, (b) aquifer test classified as "small decrease" in calculated transmissivity values over time, (c) aquifer test classified as "large decrease" in calculated transmissivity values over time, and (d) aquifer test classified as "increase" in calculated transmissivity values over time.
+Four example applications of the Cooper-Jacob analysis to calculate transmissivity for aquifer test classified as (a) "no change," (b) "small decrease," (c) "large decrease," and (d) "increase" in calculated transmissivity values over time.

-Note: ft = feet; CSJL = Cooper-Jacob straight line; $ft^2/day = square feet per day$; gpm = gallons per minute; Q = flow rate of the aquifer test; T = transmissivity; $R^2 = coefficient of determination$
+Note: $R^2 = coefficient$ of determination; T = transmissivity; $ft^2/day = square$ feet per day; Q = flow rate of the aquifer test; gpm = gallons per minute

-Draft: Groundwater Availability Model for the Central Portion of the Carrizo-Wilcox, Queen City, and Sparta Aquifers
+Final Report: Groundwater Availability Model for the Central Portion of the Carrizo-Wilcox, Queen City, and Sparta Aquifers

 Figure 3.1.4.1c.
-Location of aquifer pumping tests performed near faults in Milam County that produced a CJSL-calculated T{late} that is less than the CJSL-calculated T{early} and thereby provides a line of evidence that faults could be affecting groundwater flow.
-For aquifer tests AT-98P and AT-95P, the values for T{late}/T{early} are 0.33 and 0.58, respectively.
+Location of aquifer pumping tests near faults in Milam County that produced a CJSLcalculated late-time transmissivity value less than the early-time transmissivity value, which provides a line of evidence that faults could be affecting groundwater flow.
+For aquifer tests AT-98P and AT-95P, the values for the late-to early-time transmissivity ratio are 0.33 and 0.50, respectively.

-Note: ft = feet, GAM = groundwater availability model; $CSJL = Cooper-Jacob straight line; ft^2/day = square feet per day; gpm = gallons per minute; Q = flow rate of the aquifer test; T = transmissivity; R2 = coefficient of determination$
+Note: GAM = 2004 groundwater availability model; ft = feet, CSJL = Cooper-Jacob straight line; $R^2 = coefficient$ of determination; T = transmissivity; $ft^2/day = square$ feet per day; Q = flow rate of the aquifer test; gpm = gallons per minute